hashkat/hashkat/docs/troubleshooting.md

 ## Unexpected Network Produced

 Sometimes when running a network simulation, the simulation may run smoothly, but the network you've created is quite different from what you had in mind.
 This is usually due to an error being made in **INFILE.yaml** that does not prevent the simulation from running, but gives you odd results.
-The following discuss some of the errors that you may encounter when using #k@, and what the root cause of that problem is.
+The following discuss some of the errors that you may encounter when using ***#k@***, and what the root cause of that problem is.

 ### Twitter Suggest Follow Model Network Not Constructed As Such